-- Telework has been growing in popularity during the past 20 years.
-In 2010, the Federal Telework Act was signed into law providing 10s of thousands of Federal workers the option to perform much of their work from home. - However, telework is often misunderstood, and has its own unique risks, challenges, and perils. - In fact, if a manager is not properly planning how and when his or her staff will perform telework, that in itself can provide a formidable barrier to success. - This presentation will provide a good look at what teleworking is and how to deal with the risks, challenges, and perils of telework.
-It will also provide proven tips to make you and your organization a successful organization where telework is part of the culture, and an acceptable, productive way of working.
+- Telework has been growing in popularity during the past 20 years due to the steady growth of the Internet and secure enabling technologies. - In 2010, the Federal Telework Act was signed into law providing 10s of thousands of Federal workers the option to perform Telework regularly. - Telework is often misunderstood, and has its own unique risks, challenges, and perils. - Not properly planning how and when your staff will perform telework, can represent unacceptable risk and provide a formidable barrier to your Team's success. - This presentation will provide a good look at what teleworking is, and how to deal with the risks, challenges, and perils of telework.